 The above photo shows five different mixes I have used.
 Miracle Grow Potting soil works very well for potted plants and has a lot of coarse material.
 I have used it a lot amended with additional perlite and chicken grit (2-1-1).
 I also like Schultz Potting Soil for cactus and succulents because it has much less big chunks of bark.
 Both Miracle Grow and Schultz have timed-release fertilizer.
-I bought a BIG bag of Berger BM 1 from one of local greenhouses which is a premium blend used by a lot of greenhouses.
+I bought a BIG bag of Berger BM 1 from one of the local greenhouses which is a premium blend used by a lot of greenhouses.
 There are absolutely no chunks of anything and it has A LOT of perlite and NO fertilizer.
 For the most part, greenhouses foliar feed their plants so they don’t need a mix with fertilizer.
 Sta-Green is very interesting.
 Kind of chunky, very little perlite, visible fertilizer, and VERY BLACK.
 I bought the bag of Timberline several years ago and when I amended it with grit and perlite it became hard as a brick after watering.
 I think it is mainly due to the high sand content.
 There is no list of ingredients on the bag.
 I bought the All-Natural Organic Garden soil this spring because the bag had a hole in it so I got it very cheap.
 It is GREAT but not for cactus… I use it when I mix soil for the Alocasia and some of the other potted plants and it has some very good ingredients.
 I experimented with these different types to see how fast they dry out and re-absorb water.
 Even though the Berger dries out quickly, it also re-absorbs better than Miracle Grow.
 The Sta-Green took longer to dry out and seemed to re-absorb OK.
 The hardest to re-absorb once it was completely dry was the Miracle Grow.
 So, which one was best for cactus?
 I would have to probably say none of them… As far as cactus is concerned, there is something wrong with all of them.
 I didn’t buy any Schultz Potting Soil this past year but perhaps I will use it again in 2019.
-I am seriously tempted to try dirt… Get it from the mole hills, add the pumice, maybe some grit… Maybe that wouldn’t be a good idea but you never know until you try… If you get right down to the nitty gritty, in the wild not all cactus grow in the same type of soil.
+I am seriously tempted to try dirt… Get it from the molehills, add the pumice, maybe some grit… Maybe that wouldn’t be a good idea but you never know until you try… If you get right down to the nitty-gritty, in the wild, not all cactus grow in the same type of soil.
 Also, contrary to what many might think, even though many cactus grow in the desert it doesn’t mean their soil is not fertile.
-As long as the their potting mix absorbs fast, drains well, drys out soon, and remains loose, I don’t think they really care what they are growing in.
+As long as their potting mix absorbs fast, drains well, drys out soon, and remains loose, I don’t think they really care what they are growing in.
 Maybe we are the ones with the issue…

 Cactus and succulents need a very fast draining mix.
 All potting soil, when it is fresh from the bag, absorbs water and drains well.
 You water your plants on a regular basis over the summer and all is well.
 BUT, when you allow the soil to dry out it becomes very difficult to get it to absorb again.
 This is because peat (in one form or another) is the main ingredient.
 Peat is the main ingredient in potting soil because of its water retention ability.
 Water retention is NOT what cactus and succulents need.
 What they do need is a mix or recipe that absorbs and drains quickly, will dry out soon, and re-absorbs quickly and so on time after time.
-That is where its gets complicated.
+That is where it gets complicated.

 I have no problems over the summer because I am continually watering all the plants.
 For the most part, I water the cactus and succulents at the same time but I just don’t give them as much.
 I just go over their pots fairly quickly instead of holding the wand over it until it is fully saturated and flooding out the bottom.
 Well, the cactus pots are smaller for the most part and so it doesn’t take as long either.